gbraad-unitedstack/tools-training/md/index.md

 ## traceroute (tracepath)
 In computing, traceroute is a computer network diagnostic tool for displaying the route and measuring transit delays of packets across an Internet Protocol network.
 The history of the route is

+## iftop
+iftop is a command-line system monitor tool that produces a frequently-updated list of network connections.
+By default, the connections are ordered by bandwidth usage, with only the "top" bandwidth …

+## tcpdump
+tcpdump is a common packet analyzer that runs under the command line.
+It allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached.
+Distribut

+## brctl
+brctl is used to set up, maintain, and inspect the ethernet bridge configuration in the linux kernel.
+An ethernet bridge is a device commonly used to connect different networks of ethernets together, so that these ethernets will appear as one ethernet to the participants.

+## arping
+Arping is a computer software tool for discovering and probing hosts on a computer network.
+Arping probes hosts on the attached network link by sending Link Layer frames using the Address Resolution Protocol request method addressed to a host identified by its MAC address of the network interface.
+The utility program may use ARP to resolve an IP